mvlly23/Music/4thCapo/notes.md

 # April 18th

-Added 4thCapo.tg with an idea for the song!
-Will need more work but it's a start!
+Added some ideas, I like idea.tg more, I think I want to change the rhythm for the bridge though